Emotional Baggage – Types, Signs and How to Deal With It

 If you’ve been a victim of past emotional abuse or a parent has rejected you, you’ve probably experienced this emotional baggage.

-Being made to feel as if you were not good enough can lead you to have a highly critical inner voice, in which you tell yourself you’re not enough or that you don’t deserve happiness.
+Being made to feel as if you are not good enough can lead you to have a highly critical inner voice, in which you tell yourself you’re not enough or that you don’t deserve happiness.

 This can cause you to worry that your partner will leave you because you’re inferior, or you may sacrifice yourself and go out of your way to please others because you feel you’re not worthy unless they like you.